chappers/marl-offline-coordination/README.md

 *  [Space Invaders](https://www.pettingzoo.ml/atari/space_invaders) (use the default [OpenAi Gym](https://gym.openai.com/envs/SpaceInvaders-v0/) to train for single player)

+**20210124** - we'll probably remove Prison, and add cooperative pong, the goal of the papers is to understand the propensity of our approaches to generalise.
+We will do this by using a VAE for our behavioral policy, in order to:
+*  generalise to more agents
+*  generalise to more difficult environments
+In order to disentangle learning the essence of the environment across all agents at once.
+We hypothesis approaches which do more sharing, and regularising within itself, will perform better, and add various extensions in order to demonstrate its usefulness.

+We can add the RWARE and LBForager environments, that we were going use for QCGraph as well - n.b. we'll redo the QCGraph with bar charts rather than line graphs as well?

 We will use marlkit to reimplement a number of the algorithms for simplicity sake. **All environments are discrete**

 ```